wendyb8188/sep11-freedom-project/entries/entry04.md

 ### Tasks
 This time I had two tasks:
 1) Create a platformer mini-game using [this](https://kaboomjs.com/doc/21-scenes) tutorial on Kaboom.js that requires the usage of scenes
-2) Begin making progress for my Minimal Viable Plan through the creation of sprites, selection of scenes (prior to knowledge thus far: scene game tutorial), and application on code
+2) Begin making progress for my Minimal Viable Product through the creation of sprites, selection of scenes (prior to knowledge thus far: scene game tutorial), and application on code

 ### The Learning
 While creating the platformer mini-game there were moments where I was confused, but mananged to discover the answers to my questions which helped me get a better understanding of Kaboom and its functions.
 Here are a couple of discoveries I faced and how I learned from them: